Medical

 Intrinsic apoptotic pathway

 Cell death is crucial to DOX clinical limitation and mechanisms such as intrinsic apoptosis, extrinsic apoptosis, autophagic and necrosis cell death uses the mitochondria as a chief executioner throughout DXR-mediated cardiotoxicity involving disruption of the ETC, OXPHOS, and ATP production.
-The Intrinsic mitochondrial apoptosis pathway is instigated by internal stimuli mainly by mitochondrial DNA impairment, intracellular ROS and excessive cytosolic calcium ions (4).
+The Intrinsic mitochondrial apoptosis pathway is instigated by internal stimuli, mainly by mitochondrial DNA impairment, intracellular ROS and excessive cytosolic calcium ions (4).

-Figure 1; Extrinsic and intrinsic apoptotic initiating pathway: Anti-apoptotic proteins; Bcl-2, Bcl-W, Bcl-Xl.
-Intercellular ROD mediated upregulation of pro-apoptotic proteins; Bax, Bak, Bad, Bok and cytochrome c release to apoptotic protease activating factor (APAF1) which activates caspase-9 and caspase-3 together with death-inducing signalling complex (DISC) stimulated caspase-8 and caspase-3 induced apoptosis.
+Figure 1: Extrinsic and intrinsic apoptotic initiating pathway: Anti-apoptotic proteins; Bcl-2, Bcl-W, Bcl-Xl.
+Intercellular ROD mediated upregulation of pro-apoptotic proteins; Bax, Bak, Bad, Bok, and cytochrome c release to apoptotic protease activating factor (APAF1), which activates caspase-9 and caspase-3 together with death-inducing signalling complex (DISC) stimulated caspase-8 and caspase-3 induced apoptosis.

-The intrinsic pathway tightly controlled by the Bcl-2 protein family including anti-apoptosis Bcl-2, Bcl-xL, pro-apoptosis Bax, Bak, and the BH3-only proteins namely Bad, Bim, and Bid that increases apoptosis through blocking the antiapoptotic Bcl-2 or by stimulating the pro-apoptotic Bax / Bak.
-Accordingly, the anti-apoptotic controls apoptosis by inhibiting mitochondrial cytochrome c release, though pro-apoptotic proteins indeed release cytochrome c to activate caspase-9 to and executioner caspase-3 causing apoptotic cell deaths.
-Therefore, the ratios between the anti- and pro-apoptotic Bcl-2 family defines whether apoptosis would occur or not.
+The intrinsic pathway tightly controlled by the Bcl-2 protein family, including anti-apoptosis Bcl-2, Bcl-xL, pro-apoptosis Bax, Bak, and the BH3-only proteins, namely Bad, Bim, and Bid that increases apoptosis through blocking the antiapoptotic Bcl-2 or by stimulating the pro-apoptotic Bax / Bak.
+Accordingly, the anti-apoptotic controls apoptosis by inhibiting mitochondrial cytochrome c release, though pro-apoptotic proteins indeed release cytochrome c to activate caspase-9 to and executioner caspase-3, causing apoptotic cell deaths.
+Therefore, the ratios between the anti- and pro-apoptotic Bcl-2 family define whether apoptosis would occur or not.
 A study revealed, In H9c2 cells DOX-mediated a reduction in the expression of Bcl-2 and Bcl-xl activating PARP and caspase-3 resulting in apoptotic cell death (Yang et al., 2015).
 The overall clinical approach is to use antioxidants such as N-acetyl-5-methoxytryptamine Melatonin (MEL) to lessen the DXR-induced cardiotoxicity.

 MEL attenuates DOX-induced cardiotoxicity

-Several studies have considered MEL as possible novel cardio-therapeutic without interfering DXR activity on antitumor, respectively, which explains its unique properties compared to other antioxidants.
-A recent study demonstrated MEL as more efficient than vitamin E by its capability to decrease the production of mitochondrial ROS, protected mitochondrial from H2O2-induced calcium overload and mPTP opening by significantly blocking the activation of caspase-3, RBA-1 cells from H2O2 -induced stress.
+Several studies have considered MEL as a possible novel cardio-therapeutic without interfering with DXR activity on antitumor, respectively, which explains its unique properties compared to other antioxidants.
+A recent study demonstrated MEL as more efficient than vitamin E by its capability to decrease the production of mitochondrial ROS, protect mitochondrial from H2O2-induced calcium overload and mPTP opening by significantly blocking the activation of caspase-3, RBA-1 cells from H2O2 -induced stress.
 Similarly, In H9C2 in vitro model, pre-treatment with MEL reduced hypoxia/reoxygenation (H/R) mediated apoptosis by activating ERK1 regulated IP3R and SERCA2a gene expression while significantly reversing H/R induced calcium overload in the cardiomyocytes.

 The approach consisted a semi-quantitative Reverse Transcriptase Polymerase Chain Reaction (RT-PCR) to analyses MEL and DOX effect on H9C2 cell through the BCL-2 intrinsic mitochondrial pathways.
-The H9C2 is driven from embryonic rate cardiomyocyte frequently used in numerous in vitro studies, particularly in cardiotoxicity analysis of chemotherapeutic drugs such as DOX and for novel cardio-protective treatments.
+The H9C2 is driven from embryonic rate cardiomyocyte frequently used in numerous in vitro studies, particularly in cardiotoxicity analysis of chemotherapeutic drugs such as DOX and for novel cardioprotective treatments.
 The experiment included H9C2 tissue culture, treatments, RNA extraction, cDNA synthesis, Primer design through BLAST, gene expression was measured using PCR, and then PCR product was separated using agarose gel electrophoresis.
 Data were analysed using UV imaging, ImageJ documentation and Prism.

-Hypothesis: The present investigation hypothesised that DOX would attenuate BCL-2 gene expression and MEL could repress that effect to prevent cardiomyocytes against DOX-induced cardiotoxicity
+Hypothesis: The present investigation hypothesised that DOX would attenuate BCL-2 gene expression, and MEL could repress that effect to prevent cardiomyocytes against DOX-induced cardiotoxicity

 Materials